pl80tech/CarND-Path-Planning-Project/Writeup.md

 ### Final output

 Here are the final output videos uploaded on Youtube for easy reference.
 Click on the thumbnail image to jump to the video on Youtube.
+Click on the hyperlink to download the video from Google Drive (big size).

 | [Short version](https://drive.google.com/open?id=1jxRWFcxBBjQk0v3BHh-obfSjYeunmjJZ) (4.47 miles) | [Long version](https://drive.google.com/open?id=1f8PO1-CLHWBGUC5TcWsCpG6K8amXM0e7) (7.13 miles)  |
 |:--------------------------:|:--------------------------:|